stevegt/grid-cli/v2/doc/209-issues.md

     - **Conventional Computing Hardware**: The model can be complex to implement on standard computing hardware and operating systems.
 It requires careful handling of sequence matching, dynamic routing, and caching mechanisms.
     - **Resource Intensive**: Supporting extensive sequence matching algorithms and maintaining dynamic tries might lead to high resource consumption, both in terms of memory and computational power.

-2. **Handling of Arbitrary Byte Values**:
-    - **Sequence Variability**: Byte sequences can vary widely, making it challenging to create universally efficient matching algorithms.
-    - **Special Characters**: Specific care must be taken to handle special characters, binary data, and varying byte lengths effectively.
-This can complicate the design and implementation of sequence matching mechanisms.

 ## Drawbacks of The Model

 1. **Performance Overheads**:
     - **Latency**: The model can introduce latency due to the complexity of sequence matching and the need to route requests based on dynamic evaluations.
-    - **Overhead in Trie Updates**: The trie structures need continual updates and management, which can lead to additional overhead.

-2. **Security Risks**:
-    - **Tampering and Injection Attacks**: The reliance on raw byte sequences and content-addressable storage might open up avenues for tampering and injection attacks.
-    - **Validation Overhead**: Ensuring thorough validation for every byte sequence and completion path can introduce significant overhead.

 ## Problematic Scenarios for Byte-Sequence Completion